When increased activity and hyperthyroidism are present then the condition is referred to a toxic multinodular goitre or Plummer disease.

 - Doppler: peripheral vessels are usually noted, may show intranodular vascularity (mostly in hyperfunctioning nodules)

-It is important to screen for presence of malignant features (if any) in any of the nodules and subsequent FNA can be done from the suspicious nodule.
+It is important to screen for the presence of malignant features (if any) in any of the nodules and subsequent FNA can be done from the suspicious nodule.